Keywords and Phrases

 - Reliablistic property analysis and prediction of fatigue life in FSPed Al F357 alloy and microstructural influences

 - Developing a reliability-based design optimization model for FSP zone in products through a functional methodology

 Print OCLC #

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b6436981~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b6436981~S5

 Raveendranathan, Abhilash, "Reliablistic design of sand cast Al F357 components with improved properties using FSP" (2007).
 Masters Theses.
 5955.